bnb-chain/node/README.md

-BinanceChain
+BNB Beacon Chain
 ------------

-BinanceChain is a blockchain with a flexible set of native assets and pluggable modules.
+BNB Beacon Chain is a blockchain with a flexible set of native assets and pluggable modules.
 It uses [tendermint](https://tendermint.com) for consensus and app logic is written in golang.
 It targets fast block times, a native dApp layer and multi-token support with no smart contract VM.

 This is a fork of [basecoin](https://github.com/cosmos/cosmos-sdk/tree/master/examples/basecoin) and is already functional as a multi-asset cryptocurrency blockchain and DEX; see below for instructions on how to use it.